2013 I Love Memphis Charitable Giving Guide

 What they do: The Church Health Center provides medical, vision and dental care to Memphians who have jobs, but lack health insurance.
 They also run the Church Health Center Wellness, a pay-what-you-can fitness and community center.

 How you can help: Volunteer to help out at the clinic or Hope and Healing center (or be an on-call volunteer for whatever's needed most).
 You can also make monetary donations or donate items from the CHC's wishlist.
+The CHC has a campaign running from now until the end of the month to buy a new dental chair.
+You can go here to donate.

 What they do: The DeNeuville Center's mission is to educate women of all backgrounds, both in school subjects (like English, art, reading math and GED classes) and practical skills (like budgeting and parenting).